 Bail Bonds Attorney Orlando & Lake County

 Being arrested, or knowing you are going to be arrested and not knowing how to negotiate the fairest possible terms for your release, can be one of the most stressful and frightening events in your life.
 Knowing about your right to bail and bond is your first step in your fight for your freedom.
-If you are arrested in Florida, you have the right to a reasonable bail bond before conviction, under the state and federal constitutions.
+If you are arrested in Central Florida, you have the right to a reasonable bail bond before conviction, under the state and federal constitutions.
 Our experienced Orlando bail bonds attorneys will help guide you through this process so you don’t feel left in the dark.

 What is Bail Bond?

 Bail refers to the cash or cash-equivalent that an arrested person gives to a court to ensure (1) that he or she will appear in court when ordered to do so and/or (2) will not flee the jurisdiction if he or she is released on bail.
 The amount of bail is referred to as a bond.
 The bail bond must be a reasonable amount and is usually required for pre-trial release.
 If the defendant appears in court at all scheduled appearances, the court refunds the bail.
 However, if the defendant does not show up, the court keeps the bail and issues a warrant for the defendant’s arrest.

 Why Bail Bond is Required